Corniel/Sudoku/README.md

 ```

 ### Killer Sudoku
-The dynamic solver can also solve [Killer Sudoku's](https://en.wikipedia.org/wiki/Killer_sudoku).
+The solver can also solve [Killer Sudoku's](https://en.wikipedia.org/wiki/Killer_sudoku).
 As there is no standard plain text format to describe these (that I'm aware of) there are
 two support formats that seem logical: